apache/predictionio/docs/manual/source/demo/tapster.html.md

 ```

 In total the script takes about 4 minutes to run on a basic laptop.
 At this
-point all the data is now imported to Apache PredictionIO (incubating).
+point all the data is now imported to Apache PredictionIO.

 ![Import](/images/demo/tapster/pio-import-predictionio.png)